Why Does My Piercing Hurt?

 Healed Piercing Hurts: Why Does My Piercing Hurt After Years?

-You may be wondering, "why does my piercing hurt after years?" or "why does my piercing hurt even though it's healed?"
+You may be wondering, "Why does my piercing hurt after years?" or "Why does my piercing hurt even though it's healed?"
 Piercings that have been healed for years can still become painful for various reasons.
 For example, the piercing might have become irritated due to changes in lifestyle or hygiene, such as sleeping on the side of the piercing or using harsh skincare products near it.

 If your healed piercing hurts after years of comfort, it could also be due to a condition called piercing rejection, where the body starts to push the jewelry out.
 This is more common with piercings that go through cartilage, such as my cartilage piercing hurts or daith piercing hurts when I smile.
 Another possibility is the piercing becoming infected or inflamed due to trauma or bacteria.